fernwerker/ownDynDNS/README.md

   * `customerId` -> your netcup Customer ID
   * `debug` -> true|false enables debug mode and generates output of update.php (normal operation has no output)

-* Create each host record in your netcup CCP before using the script.
+* Create each host record in your netcup CCP (DNS settings) before using the script.
 The script does not create any missing records.

 ### AVM FRITZ!Box Settings
 * Go to "Internet" -> "Freigaben" -> "DynDNS"